-After a tough first season in Calgary, James and the Flames mutually agreed to part ways, and on July 19, 2019, James was traded north to inter-province rivals, the Edmonton Oilers, in exchange for Milan Lucic and a conditional third-round pick at the 2020 NHL Draft.
+Just one season into his deal with Calgary, James and the Flames mutually agreed to part ways, and on July 19, 2019, James was traded north to inter-province rivals, the Edmonton Oilers, in exchange for Milan Lucic and a conditional third-round pick at the 2020 NHL Draft.

 After a couple of tough seasons in Edmonton, the Oilers placed James on waivers in July 2021, with the purpose of buying out the remaining 2 years of his contract, thus making him a free agent once again.